jcinnamond/lawyer/README.md

 ## Credits

-Many thanks to Jakub Oboza (http://lambdacu.be) for suggesting an original implementation of this idea and for providing a sounding board for discussing the motivations behind it.
+Many thanks to Jakub Oboza (http://lambdacu.be) for suggesting an original implementation of this idea and for discussing the motivations behind it.

 ## Contributing